sunilkumar8505829478-pixel/sunil-kumar1/README.md

 ## 🚀 Key Features

-### 💻 Integrated Gemini Kernel
+### 💻 Integrated AI Kernel
-The "Core Terminal" isn't just a shell—it's powered by the **Gemini 3 Flash** model.
+The "Core Terminal" isn't just a shell—it's powered by the ** AI ** .
 It acts as the system's sentient kernel, capable of:
 - Processing complex technical inquiries.
 - Simulating system scans and protocol deployments.
 - Providing technical assistance in a concise, cyberpunk-appropriate tone.